 In the years following Detroit’s explosion as the auto capital of the world, immigrants poured into this suburb from all over the world.
 Including Poland.

 That presence remains strong.
-Your stomach will feel it first-hand at Polonia, a local restaurant where you’ll find Polish-style comfort food including stuffed cabbage, pierogies, and veal on a stick.
-The place is pretty popular.
+Your stomach will feel it first-hand at Polonia, a local restaurant in Hamtramck where you’ll find Polish-style comfort food including stuffed cabbage, pierogies, and veal on a stick.
+The place is pretty popular. website

 “My secret?” says Polonia’s owner, Janusz Zurowski.
 “Beautiful waitresses!”